F-Node-Karlsruhe/ghost-iota-pay/README.md

 Example file [ghost-integration/post.hbs](ghost-integration/post.hbs)

 # Author address setup
-You can set `AUTHOR_ADDRESSES=true` in you env to allow authors to get paid individually.
+You can set `AUTHOR_ADDRESSES=true` in your `.env` file to allow authors to get paid individually.
-If so, the athor can paste in their current IOTA address in the `location` field in their ghost admin panel.
+If so, the authors can paste in their current IOTA address in the `location` field in their ghost admin panel.
-When an article is fetched, the ghost API is fetched to get the latest address.
+When an article is requested, the ghost API is fetched to get the latest address.
 If there is none, there is a fallback to the last address used or if this is not the case, the default address specified in the `.env` file is used.

 **Improvement**
 As an IOTA address is quite ugly in the location field of the author, you can modify you theme in the `author.hbs` like so, using [IOTA Buttons]([ghost-integration/post.hbs](https://iota-button.org)):